Open-Data-Product-Initiative/v4.1/source/index.html.md

 meta:
   - name: description
-    content: The Open Data Product Specification is a vendor-neutral, open-source machine-readable data product metadata model.
+    content: The Open Data Product Specification (Linux Foundation project) is a vendor-neutral, open-source machine-readable data product metadata model.
 It defines the objects and attributes as well as the structure of digital data products.
 ---

 # OPEN DATA PRODUCT SPECIFICATION